IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_set_autocommit(znsq_connection_t con, const znsq_commit_options *options);`

 #### Enable/Disable Auto Commit
 Updates the connection to the database to enable or disable the auto commit option.
 When enabled, EzNoSQL will issue a commit after every update.
-Commiting after every update request can incur overhead compared to optimizing commits for larger groups of updates.
+Commits after every update request can incur overhead compared to optimizing commits for larger groups of updates.
 Conversely, commiting to infrequently can impact other sharers of the database from accessing the locked documents.

 #### Parameters